-The photographs atop this entry featuring a male and female Northern cardinal (respectively) in my urban garden, where they are alighting on the branches of my kiwi vines.
-They are two of many pictures that I took during the "bomb cyclone" (which occurred on 1-4-2018 here in NYC).
+The photographs atop this entry featuring a male and female Northern cardinal (respectively) in my rooftop garden, where they are alighting on the branches of my kiwi vines.
+They are two of many pictures that I took during the "bomb cyclone" (a winter storm which occurred on 1-4-2018 here in NYC).

 As you can see, this clip features a "battle" of the Northern cardinal and the White-throated sparrow, but I have witnessed "battles" between an array of one type of avian species against another type, when they are spending time at my place.